monchopena/bdunk/_posts/2012-04-29-nginx-headers.markdown

-Date: 29 Apr 2012
+---
+layout: post
+title:  "Nginx Headers More"
+date:   2012-04-29 00:00:00 +0200
-Categories: systems, nginx
+categories: systems, nginx
-Summary: Sometimes in some cases a customer asks us not to know that web server we are using.
+summary: Sometimes in some cases a customer asks us not to know that web server we are using.
 To avoid this in nginx is an extension called Headers More.
 This article will explain how to install.
-Read more: Show me more

-# Nginx Headers More
+---

 If you make in your terminal with Nginx installed in localhost: